Toll mounts to 50 as countrywide rains continue

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI/QUETTA/ISLAMABAD: The death toll from rain-related incidents in different parts of the country, mostly in Karachi and Balochistan, mounted to 50 on Sunday as the flood situation continued in Balochistan.
+KARACHI/QUETTA/ISLAMABAD: The death toll from rain-related incidents in different parts of the country, mostly in Karachi and Balochistan, mounted o 50 on Sunday as the flood situation continued in Balochistan.

 Heavy downpour played havoc in Balochistan as four people were washed away by flash floods.
-The flood also washed away pipelines of Sui Gas.
-Several cattle were washed away in flash floods in Mastung, Khuzdar, Harnai, Noshki, Loralai and Dhadhar and boundary walls of mud houses collapsed.
+The flood also washed away pipelines of Sui gas.
+Several cattle were washed away in flash flood in Mastung, Khuzdar, Harnai, Noshki, Loralai and Dhadhar and boundary walls of mud made houses collapsed.
 Standing crops were also damaged and national highways were inundated due to which traffic movement was suspended.

 Sources at the K-Electric acknowledged cable faults could not be repaired at various places in the city and that there are also complaints of breakdowns in most parts of Karachi.